 I miss a lot of things.
 I’ll never have to miss Edward, though.
 Never again.

 Jacob comes to visit Renesmee often.
-A little too often, but I am understanding more and more.
-Renesmee is growing so very fast, and Jake wants to be there to see everything.
+A little too often, but I’m understanding his situation more and more.
+Renesmee is growing so very fast, and Jake wants to be there to see everything, and to keep her safe, protected.
 She often shows Edward and I that she loves Jacob.
-She looks at him like a best friend, or a brother.
+She looks at him with awe in her eyes.
+She looks at him like a best friend.
 For now.

 I’ll always be incredibly grateful for Jacob and his bravery when the Volturi came.
 I was thankful to have him there, to run with Renesmee in case the Volturi decided to fight.
 I’ve always been so grateful for Jacob, for being there, for being my sun.
 Always.